DESI-UR/learning-experience/README.md

 # learning-experience
-Test repository for your notebooks on machine learning.
+This is a test repository for your notebooks on machine learning.

 To run these on your own laptop, we strongly recommend installing Python 3 with anaconda.
 This is the easiest way to install the various non-standard packages you'll need to run machine learning algorithms.